rnpbr/opennetworking-docs/docs/en/Laboratórios/Multvendor/Logs-Telegraf/index.md

 ### :octicons-goal-16: 1.1 Lab Objective

-The objective of the lab is to simulate the export of logs from three routers from different manufacturers (Juniper, Huawei, and Cisco) to a centralized monitoring server, using the Syslog protocol.
-The monitoring system is composed of Telegraf, InfluxDB, Chronograf, and Grafana, allowing the collection, storage, and visualization of network metrics in real time.
+The objective of the lab is to simulate the export of logs from three routers from different manufacturers (Juniper, Huawei and Cisco) to a centralized monitoring server, using the Syslog protocol.
+The monitoring system is composed of Telegraf, InfluxDB, Chronograf and Grafana, allowing the collection, storage and visualization of network metrics in real time.

 ### :material-lan: 1.2 Lab Topology